3D Printing at the Ipswich Libraries Makerspaces

 Please be aware this will may take a couple of weeks before your print is ready and is subject to our printing conditions.

 The 3D print service operates as ‘first come, first served’ and can depend on the size of the print queue.
 We may be able to print but it could take longer than a week.
 Due to the technical nature of 3D printing and difficulty with some prints, this timeframe may vary.
 Completed prints can be collected, once notified, from the Welcome Desk at your selected branch.

 If you choose to paint your build, it’s recommended to use acrylic paints on the PLA surface, although enamel hobby paint has also been used successfully, Makerbot has released a handy painting guide as well.

-- Limit of 4 prints per customer per year;
+- Limit of 4 prints per year per customer.

-- Ipswich Libraries Makerspaces will not accept the printing of weapons of any kind.
+- Makerspace Officers will not accept the printing of inappropriate content or weapons of any kind, in functionality or appearance.

 3D Printing & Copyright

 Ipswich Libraries Makerspace has a duty to respect copyright, and the Makerspace Team may refuse jobs that are potentially illegal or inappropriate.